 Leading Rights Group Shuttered, Harsh Sentences on Politically-Motivated Charges

 (Beirut) – The harsh sentences against leading Saudi rights advocates and an order to shutter a civil and political rights group are major setbacks for rights in Saudi Arabia.
-Saudi authorities should release and drop charges against the two leading human rights activists sentenced to long prison terms after a Specialized Criminal Court convicted them on politically-motivated charges on Saturday.
+Saudi authorities should release and drop charges against the two leading human rights activists sentenced to long prison terms after a criminal court convicted them on politically-motivated charges on Saturday.

 The activists, Mohammed al-Qahtani and Abdulla al-Hamid, are co-founders of the Saudi Civil and Political Rights Association (ACPRA), a rights organization that has called for greater civil rights in the kingdom.
 They faced charges including “destabilizing security by calling for protests,” “spreading false information to outside sources,” “undermining national unity,” and “setting up an illegal human rights organization.”
 The two activists have been sentenced solely for their peaceful advocacy of reform and criticism of human rights violations.

 “This is simply an outrageous case, which shows the extremes Saudi authorities are prepared to go to silence moderate advocates of reform and greater respect for human rights”, said Eric Goldstein, Deputy Director of the Middle East and North Africa Division at Human Rights Watch.
-“The Saudi authorities should immediately release al-Qatani and al-Hamid, drop the charges against them, and end political trials before the Specialized Criminal Court.”
+“The Saudi authorities should immediately release al-Qatani and al-Hamid, drop the charges against them, and end political trials of activists.”

-The Specialized Criminal Court began trying the two activists in June 2012.
-At first, their trials were separate and they were conducted behind closed doors, like most other trials before the Specialized Criminal Court.
+The court began trying the two activists in June 2012.
+At first, their trials were separate and they were conducted behind closed doors.
 The judge, however, decided to merge the two cases after their first sessions.
 The trial continued on camera until the fifth and last session, when the judge finally opened the proceedings and allowed the presence of media, lawyers, and rights activists, who attended in the presence of members of the security forces.